Meeting_ideas

 Young Children With Bikes And Scooters In Park

-The Role of Child Care in the NC Economy
+The Role of Child Care in the North Carolina Economy

 On February 15, 2024, the Centralina Economic Development District guided an interactive discussion between economic developers, child care providers and local government employees and officials to develop actionable solutions and uncover best practices.
 See below for the resources that were presented at the event.
 Click here to view the slides from that presentation.